sandro-h/commonplace/README.md

 ### Testing approach

 Where possible, use system tests against the REST API of the running app.
 Rationale: this makes the test portable against other implementations.

+### Note on @commonplace/lib dependencies

+We declare date-fns as a *dev* dependency because we explicitly allowed webpack to bundle it with our code (instead of excluding it as an external).
+We do this because we can profit from tree  shaking so that we don't need to depend on the full date-fns library when using the commonplace library.